imgrant/ebi-gallery-infra/do-k8s-flux/README.md

 9. #### Verify the Kubernetes cluster state

-    Use `doctl` to fetch the kubeconfig for your cluster:
+    Use `doctl` to fetch the kubeconfig for your cluster, and use `kubectl` to check the cluster is working:

     ```shell
     $ doctl kubernetes cluster kubeconfig save k8s-ebi-gallery
+    Notice: Adding cluster credentials to kubeconfig file found in "/home/ebi-user/.kube/config"
+    Notice: Setting current-context to do-lon1-k8s-ebi-gallery
-    $ kubectl get all --all-namespaces
+    $ kubectl cluster-info
+    Kubernetes control plane is running at https://00000000-0000-0000-0000-000000000000.ondigitalocean.com
+    CoreDNS is running at https://00000000-0000-0000-0000-000000000000.k8s.ondigitalocean.com/api/v1/namespaces/kube-system/services/kube-dns:dns/proxy

+    To further debug and diagnose cluster problems, use 'kubectl cluster-info dump'.
     ```

 10. #### Deploy supporting infrastructure: namespaces